neelsmith/latin-corpus/docs/index.md

 See more about [the `LatinParsedToken`](./parsedTokens/)

-### The `LatinParsedTokenSequence` trait
+### 2. The `LatinParsedTokenSequence` trait

-Classes implementing the `LatinParsedTokenSequence` trait have an ordered sequence of `LatinParsedToken`s.
+The `LatinParsedTokenSequence` trait defines behaviors for an ordered series of `LatinParsedToken`s.

-Some implementations:
+It is implemented by:

 - `LatinCorpus` views an entire corpus as a single sequence of `LatinParsedToken`s.
 This is useful for surveying the contents of an entire corpus.
 To compare different corpora of Latin texts (grouped into corpora according to whatever principle you choose), you could create a `ParsedSequenceCollection` containing multiple instances of `LatinCorpus`.
 - `LatinCitableUnit` is a sequence of tokens ...